 Does the company disclose issues other than the product e.g. projects, studies and other activities funded by the company or which the company may work in conjunction or otherwise be involved with; the major sources of data and expertise that inform the insights of AI solutions and the methods used to train those systems and solutions?

-Have you considered a communication strategy and process if something goes wrong?
+Has a communication strategy and process if something goes wrong been considered?

 Integrity and fair dealing should be an integral part of organisational culture.
 Companies should consider what structures and processes are being employed to drive revenue or other material value to the organisation as certain business models or pricing strategies can result in discrimination.
 Where possible and appropriate, companies should consider whether part of the product, service or data can be made available to the public.

-What kind of Corporate structure best meets your needs?
+What kind of corporate structure best meets the company’s needs?
 As well as the traditional company limited by shares, there are a variety of ‘social enterprise’ alternatives, including community interest company, co-operative, B-Corp and company limited by guarantee.
 Are any of these of interest?

-Data exchange: are you providing free services in exchange for user data?
+Data exchange: are free services being provided in exchange for user data?
 Are there any ethical implications for this?
 Do users have a clear idea of how the data will be used, including any future linking/sale of the data?

 What happens if the company is acquired?
 For example, what happens to its data and software?